Impact

 Collaboration

-The power is not in capacity, but in mutual trust.
-Essent deliberately gives externs room for responsibility.
-Team Rockstars provides people who use that space.
-Paul: “It’s fantastic how much freedom you get to improve.
-How you are listened to.
-What you can bring extra as an external, apart from purely your position.”
+The strength of the collaboration between Essent and Team Rockstars IT lies in mutual trust.
+Essent deliberately gives partners room for responsibility.
+Team Rockstars uses that space.
+Paul: “It’s fantastic how much freedom there is to improve.
+How listened to there is.
+What extra can be brought.”
 That freedom translates into initiative and acting in Essent’s interests.

 That trust is mutual.
-Evelien: “If you make an appointment with Paul, you know it’s going to be okay.”
-Essent is also clear in profile choice: “Team Rockstars does not provide thirteen-in-a-dozen engineers.”
-The need varies from moment to moment.
-Sometimes it calls for someone who challenges patterns.
-Sometimes it requires calm and structure.
-Her conclusion is sober: “The cooperation was just good.”
+Evelien: “When we make an appointment, we know it’s going to be okay.”
+In doing so, she emphasizes distinctiveness: “Team Rockstars does not deliver thirteen-in-a-dozen engineers to the table.”
+What is needed varies from moment to moment: sometimes challenging patterns, sometimes bringing calm and structure.
+Her conclusion is clear: “The collaboration was simply good.”

 Technology stands.
 Behavior makes the difference.
 The scrum community makes that scalable.
-“You can really make an impact here as a Rockstar,” says Paul.
-Evelien concludes, “He is direct, honest when he doesn’t know, and a good interlocutor.
+Paul: “Real impact can be made here.”
+Evelien: “Direct, honest when something is not clear, and a good interlocutor.
 That leads to better solutions.”

-“Your Rockstar is direct, honest when he doesn’t know, and a good conversationalist.
+“You Rockstars are direct, honest and good interlocutors.
 That leads to better solutions.”

 Want to know more?